Skip to main content

 Open – Partially Addressed

-Based on input from EPA in December 2022, this recommendation is partially implemented.
-EPA's Guidance for Developing and Maintaining a Service Line Inventory, includes information for water systems that offers, among other items, service line investigation methods such as the use of geostatistical models and other approaches.
-In addition, the document includes factors for when a system may want to prioritize investigations at locations served by unknown service lines, such as the presence of children at schools or child care centers.
-The recommendation included the use of ACS data to support the identification of high risk locations, but the guidance did not identify such a method.
-We will confer with EPA further on this matter.
+As of December 2023, this recommendation is partially implemented.
+EPA indicated that the agency has been working with four states on a technical assistance initiative called Lead Service Line Replacement Accelerators, to address existing barriers and accelerate progress toward lead service line identification and replacement; the agency estimates completing this effort in early 2025.
+EPA's August 2022 Guidance for Developing and Maintaining a Service Line Inventory includes information for water systems that offers, among other items, service line investigation methods such as the use of geostatistical models and other approaches.
+In addition, the document includes factors for when a system may want to prioritize investigations at locations served by unknown service lines, such as the presence of children at schools or childcare centers.
+The recommendation included the use of ACS data to support the identification of high-risk locations, but the guidance did not identify such a method.
+We await additional information from EPA on its progress.

 Environmental Protection Agency EPA's Assistant Administrator for Water should incorporate use of (1) ACS data on neighborhood characteristics potentially associated with the presence of lead service lines and (2) geospatial lead data, when available, into EPA's efforts to address the Federal Action Plan to Reduce Childhood Lead Exposures and Associated Health Impacts.
 (Recommendation 2)